EmailVerify/email-verify/README.md

 6. Send a MAIL FROM message
 7. Send a RCPT TO message
 8. If they all validate, return an object with success: true.
 If any stage fails, the callback object will have success: false.

+This module has tests with Mocha.
+Run "npm test" and make sure you have a solid connection.